-Upgrade your skills in the kitchen and start cooking and baking like a master chef.
+Upgrade your skills in the kitchen and learn how to cook and bake like a master chef.

-Now let’s take a look at the breakdown of some of these oils, and discover the best way to use them for cooking or baking.
+Now, let’s take a look at the breakdown of some of these oils, and discover the best ways to use them for cooking or baking.